zgoda/flask-rollup/docs/index.rst

 Both entrypoint and target paths are relative to application static folder.
 The above definition will produce ES6 module ``dist/js/auth.login.[hash].js`` and source map file ``dist/js/auth.login.[hash].js.map``.
 The module will include all code that was imported from installed modules thanks to preconfigured plugin that resolves imports from NodeJS location (``node_modules`` directory).
 In production mode the bundle code will also be minified with `Terser`_.

 If entrypoints Javascript code depends on any other module that's not installed, it should be listed in bundle's ``dependencies`` list.
-Rollup bundles this code without any issues, but in Python the module content is not parsed so all such dependencies have to be specified manually.
-This is important only in development mode, when bundles are automatically rebuilt upon code changes.
+Rollup bundles this code without any issues, but in Python the module content is not parsed so all such dependencies have to be specified manually so the bundle gets rebuilt once they change.
+This is important only in development mode when bundles are automatically rebuilt upon code changes.

 .. code-block:: python